marcobardoscia/neva/README.md

 ```

 ## A more complex example
-Here we run an analysis simalr to that run in [2].
+Here we run an analysis similar to that run in [2].

 ```python
 import neva